LowryZhao/Milestone1-2_Group48/Project Plan.md

 Please Describe what you have accomplished in this group project.
 - s5290341, Zhongyue Qiu
-  - Accomplishments: I completed the gannt chart, WBS, and Use Case Diagram.
+  - Accomplishments: I completed the gantt chart, WBS, and Use Case Diagram.
 Also, a main part of project plan.
 - s5226106, Lowry Zhao
   - Accomplishments: Describe what you have completed or achieved
 - s333333, Jiaxin Lin